jgaetel/Iso-Seq/README.md

 <img width="1000px" src="https://isoseq.how/img/collapse-max-junctions.png"/>

 ## Mapping Iso-Seq transcripts to Sweet Cherry genome assembly
+~~The consensus transcripts were mapped to the Sweet Cherry genome assembly using minimap2-2.17 (r941) (`-ax splice -uf –secondary = no –C5 –O6,24 –B4`) (Li, 2018).
+SAM ﬁles were sorted and used to collapse redundant isoforms using Cupcake v9.1.13.
+Unmapped and poorly mapped isoforms were used as input to Cogent v6.0.04 to reconstruct the coding genome.
+The reconstructed contigs were used as a fake genome to process and collapse the unmapped and poorly mapped reads through the ToFU pipeline.[^1]~~

 Using [TAMA](https://github.com/GenomeRIK/tama/wiki) to collapse and mere reads/transcripts and apply novel methods to define splice junctions (SJs) and transcript start and end sites
 ```bash
 minimap2 -ax splice:hq -uf final_markers.chr.fasta Regina_bud_leaf_isoforms.fa > Regina_isoforms_aln.sam